 Nadir Image Overlap

 Nadir image acquisitions with regular flight patterns do have images looking straight downward.
+Also in oblique camera systems, the flight planning should be executed according to the Nadir camera.
 The images are typically acquired in strips and parametrized by a forward (in strip) and sideward (cross strip) overlap between the images in percent.
-Nadir flights reduce the amount of images for the capturing of terrain to the minimum and are thus suited for large scale acquisition of countries and cities - in particular for the production of DSMs, True Orthos and DSM Meshes.

 Within this article, multiple scenarios and recommendations are given for standard large frame cameras (Vexcel Ultracam, Leica DMC) with a typical opening angle of 60-70 degrees across flight direction.
 More specific definitions can also be given in a more custom way for cameras with other opening angles using the building lean occlusion in the central image area.
 For the simplified case of standard cameras, the following typical scenarios are described in detail: 60/30, 80/30, 80/60, 80/80 as well as a more generic approach using the Central Image Contribution.